MarkH5555/typescript-practise/README.md

 ## Compiling Typescript

-In the source folder the following from the command line:
+In the source folder run the following from the command line:

 $ tsc <filename>.ts --target ES6